 This equates to 350 million photos per day

-There are 50 million active small business Pages
+There are over 60 million active business Pages

 Although 75% of brands will pay to promote posts

 Facebook claimed 19% of the $70 billion spent on mobile advertising worldwide in 2015

 78% of Facebook advertising revenue comes from mobile ads

 Average advert click through rate on Facebook is 0.9%